Multi-state Models For Disease Histories Based On Longitudinal Data: Application: CKD Onset and Progression in UK Biobank

 \subsubsection{Evaluating the impact of interval-censoring on the CKD multi-state model estimation}

 Due to the dense eHRs in our dataset (median time between eGFR measurements: 1.44 years), the overall degree of interval-censoring is limited.
 Furthermore, death time points are not affected by interval-censoring as the corresponding information stems from exactly recorded death registries.
 As expected, we observe informative observation \citep{sperrin2017informative, bible2024accounting} as interval length is related to CKD stage (median time between observations: 1.46, 0.68, and 0.27 years for Healthy, Mild CKD, and Severe CKD, respectively).
 This means that less healthy individuals -- i.e., those who are more likely to have CKD-related events -- tend to have more detailed eHR trajectories and, hence, smaller interval lengths (cf. Section \ref{ssec:challenges-ic}).
+As suggested in the literature \citep[cf.][Section 5.4]{cook2018multistate}, Poisson processes can be used to handle informative observation -- and our PAM-based framework is inherently linked to a Poisson process via likelihood equivalence.
+In addition, the flexibility of our non-Markov framework allows for further mitigation of any potential biases from informative observation via direct incorporation of (history-dependent, time-varying) characteristics of the observation process into the model -- for example in the form of the number of visits or mean inter-visit time.

 We perform sensitivity analyses on the results in Section \ref{sssec:ukb-results-ieb} by using two different estimation points -- interval mid- versus end-points -- as event times and evaluating the impact on risk factor effect size estimates.
 As can be seen in Table \ref{tab:ukb-ic}, estimates are similar for mid- and end-point estimation -- as expected based on the results from Section \ref{sssec:sim-ic-results}.